 The 'Food & Wine' magazine placed the St. Lawrence Market among the 25 best markets in the world.
 You won't find a better place in the town for fresh fruits, vegetables, meat and fish.
 Not to mention exotic foods from every ethnic corner.
 The historic St. Lawrence neighbourhood also has over 50 vendors offering some of the best delicatessens and restaurants in the city, with a wide range of speciality foods, deli meats, fish and seafood, baked goods and gourmet teas and coffees.
-Open hours differ for the farmers market and south market, so check website for details.
+Opening hours differ for the farmers market and south market.

 Dr. Flea's Flea Market is touted to be the largest of its kind in the city.
 This weekend market was established in 1987 and features an indoor and outdoor shopping area.
 From collectibles to cosmetics, home products to clothing, comic books to records and food stalls to farmer's market, there is plenty to shop about.
 You will also find nail salons, hairdressers, bakeries, poultry and delis.
 With more than 400 vendors, you will get some great bargain deals here.

 Just one street over from this trendy strip is the Ontario College of Art and Design, Queen Street West is one of the top shopping streets in the city.
 When young artists graduated and were desperate for cash, they would bring their treasures here to sell.
 Soon small shops stuffed with unique items began popping up on Queen Street West.
 Today, you can still find unusual gifts from cool clothing to antique comics either in the stores or from one of the many friendly street vendors.
 It's also a hot spot for restaurants and bars such as the Epicure Cafe, the Rivoli and the Queen Mother Cafe.